-Information you provide is entered into NHTSA's consumer complaint automated database, which is categorized according to vehicle make, model, model year, manufacturer and the affected part, assembly or system.
+Any information you provide is entered into NHTSA’s consumer complaint automated database, which is categorized according to vehicle make, model, model year, manufacturer, and the affected part, assembly, or system.

 The Office of Defects Investigation (ODI) may or may not call you to verify information in your report.

 The recall process can take months or even years to be completed.
 NHTSA’s process usually involves four steps: